WhiteCoatAcademy/clindesk.org/README.md

 All other work is Copyright 2012, ClinDesk, Inc. All rights reserved.

-(Note: We'll clean up this license to CC BY NC SA 3.0 when we can.)
+(Note: We'll clean up this license to CC BY SA 3.0 when we can.)